 Toyota Yaris Shock Absorber

-Q: How to remove and replace the front shock absorber on Toyota Yaris?
+Q: How to remove the front shock absorber with coil spring on Toyota Yaris?